Metacognition & Self-Regulated Learning: Empowering Independent Learners

 Thinking About Thinking: Why Metacognition Matters for Every Classroom

 The blog reviews the EEF evidence showing that explicitly teaching metacognitive strategies can add months of additional progress.
-It also explains why some pupils struggle — not from lack of ability, but because they haven’t yet learned how to plan, monitor and reflect on their learning.
+It also explains why some pupils struggle — not from lack of ability, but because they have not yet learned how to plan, monitor and reflect on their learning.

 Reflection prompts